Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Single-Event Effect measurements

 While SEUs are generated directly by the products of the primary collisions, SEL events are caused indirectly by such particles through the production of nuclear-recoil fragments inside the silicon sensor.
 Such fragments can have a Linear Energy Transfer (LET) sufficiently high to trigger a SEL.
-On the other side the LET of these fragments does not exceed \SI{15}{\mega\eV\square\cm\per\milli\gram} under the operational conditions of the LHC~\cite{rgalia}.
+On the other side the LET of these fragments has been shown to not exceed \SI{15}{\mega\eV\square\cm\per\milli\gram} under the operational conditions of the LHC~\cite{rgalia}.
 The sensitivity to SEL is assessed by detecting and measuring the frequency of latch-up events as a function of a flux of particles with a well defined LET.
-A latch-up event is characterised by a persistent increase of one of the chip supply currents due to the creation of a parasitic, self-sustaining thyristor structure in the chip.
+A latch-up event is characterised by a persistent increase of one of the sensor supply currents due to the creation of a parasitic, self-sustaining thyristor structure in the sensor.
 Resetting such structures requires power-cycling either the entire sensor or the smallest sub-sensor power domain where SEL has occurred.
-The sensitivity to SEL is highly dependent on specificities of the detailed layout of a given circuit.
+The sensitivity to SEL is highly dependent on specificities of the detailed layout of a given circuit and has therefore be tested on the MOSS sensor to identify locations eventually requiring modifications of the the circuit layout in the final sensor.

 SEL tests were conducted at the Heavy Ion Facility of UCL (Louvain-la-Neuve, BE) and at the BASE facility of LBNL (Berkeley, US).
 Ion beams with LET between \SIrange{3.3}{62.5}{\MeV\square\cm\per\milli\gram} and fluxes between \SIrange{500}{15000}{ions\per\square\cm\per\second} were used, with about \SI{10}{\percent} homogeneity over an irradiation area with a diameter of \SI{2.5}{\cm}.
 To avoid beam degradation, the setup was installed in a vacuum vessel, and the sensor was connected to a cooling circuit for temperature stabilisation.
-During irradiation, the supply currents and the correct functioning of the chip were continuously monitored.
-Collimators and movable stages were also used to expose selectively small areas of the chips to better identify locations with high SEL sensitivity.
+During irradiation, the supply currents and the correct functioning of the sensor were continuously monitored.
+Collimators and movable stages were also used to expose selectively small areas of the sensors to better identify locations with high SEL sensitivity.
 The threshold for the detection of over-currents was set to \SI{50}{mA} to enable clear identification of typical latch-up current pulses.